charliecalvert/CloudNotes/Assignments/Prog219Midterm2016.md

 ## Energy Selectors

 The goal of the Energy Selectors page is to allow the user to click on an MSN type and see only the records of that type.
 There are about 7008 objects in our array, and each MSN type encapsulates about 584 of those records.
+The distinction between types is made on the **Description** property, not the **MSN** property.

 Your pages don't have to look like the images shown below.
 Feel free to make the page uniquely your own.
 You have freedom to do what you want so long as your page includes: